21 Machine Learning Projects [Beginner to Advanced Guide]

-First, we’ll examine basic machine learning projects geared towards learners who are proficient with R or Python programming language and want to experiment with machine learning fundamentals.
+First, we’ll examine basic machine learning projects geared toward learners who are proficient with R or Python (the most renowned language in the field of data science and machine learning) programming language and want to experiment with machine learning fundamentals.
 Next, we’ll review ML project ideas suited for those with intermediate and advanced machine learning skills.

 Machine Learning Project Ideas for Beginners